LeighGoedecke/coding_challenge/README.md

 Zendesk Search separately organises user, organization and ticket data into an inverted index.
 This means that the each lookup occurs in constant time regardless of the size of the data set.
 However indexing the data in this way uses a relatively larger amount of memory than if we were to simply loop through each data set to perform the search.

 The search app assumes that each `_id` value is unique within it's category (users, organizations, tickets) and must be present for each data element.
-It is also assumed that the mandatory fields as defined in /src/models/ are an exhaustive set of the possible fields for each category - they don't need to all be present but no field other than those
+It is also assumed that the mandatory fields as defined in /src/models/ are an exhaustive set of the possible fields for each category - no fields other than what's specified within `possible_fields` can be provided.

 ## Screenshots